quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part18_Dimension_6_Dat.md

 #### Missing Data Mechanisms
 Missing data can be categorized into three types: Missing Completely at Random (MCAR), Missing at Random (MAR), and Missing Not at Random (MNAR).

-- **MCAR**: The missingness of the data on variable \(X\) is unrelated to any other variables in the dataset, whether observed or not.
+- **MCAR**: The missingness of the data on variable $X$ is unrelated to any other variables in the dataset, whether observed or not.
 - **MAR**: The missingness depends on other variables in the dataset but is independent of the value of the variable itself.
 - **MNAR**: The missing values are related to the unobserved variable.

 :p What does MCAR stand for and how is it defined?
 ??x
 MCAR stands for "Missing Completely at Random."
-It means that the missingness of data on variable \(X\) is unrelated to any other variables in the dataset, whether observed or not.
+It means that the missingness of data on variable $X$ is unrelated to any other variables in the dataset, whether observed or not.

 Example:
 - A hedge fund reports its performance data randomly without considering its actual performance.